|Degree Offerings||Licensure Programs||Other Programs|

 Special Educator Teaching Licenses

 The Special Education Department offers comprehensive programs for the professional preparation of students in special education.
-A master's degree in special education may be completed in conjunction with state licensure in special education or completed independently.
+A master's degree in special education may be completed in conjunction with state licensure in elementary special education and secondary special education or completed independently.

 The primary purpose of the Counselor Education Department is to educate competent counselors for public and private schools, community agencies, and rehabilitation facilities.
 Students may pursue one of four areas of specialization: clinical mental health counseling; marital, couple and family counseling; rehabilitation counseling; and school counseling.

-The Educational Policy, Foundations & Administrative Studies Department offers two authorizing programs that lead to institutional recommendation for the two levels of administrative licensure: the Initial Administrator License and the Continuing Administrator License.
+The Educational Policy, Foundations & Administrative Studies Department offers two authorizing programs that lead to institutional recommendation for the two levels of administrative licensure: the Preliminary Administrator License and the Professional Administrator License.